The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 5. Air and Dive Equipment

-The Santa Rosa Dive Center, (575) 472-3370, is situated close to the Blue Hole and is open from 8 a.m. until the last diver is served on Saturdays and Sundays.
+The Santa Rosa Dive Center, (575) 472-3370, is open from 8 a.m. until the last diver is served on Saturdays and Sundays.

-If you contact him beforehand, shop owner Stella Salazar will open on weekdays by appointment for certified divers and groups.
+If you contact beforehand, shop owner Stella Salazar will open on weekdays by appointment for certified divers and groups.
 The business rents scuba equipment, including diving suits, goggles, and tanks, as well as provides air fills, although it does not give teaching.

 6. Geology